StructuralNeurobiologyLab/areaX-connectomic-analysis/README.md

 To additionally get the vesicle density and run other scripts in the 'single_vesicle_analysis' folder with individual vesicles you need to have a centre coordinate of each vesicle ready.
 For segmentation of vesicles or other organelles the elektronn3 toolkit was used in this project prviously (https://github.com/ELEKTRONN/elektronn3).
 Before running any of the scripts first run 'vesicle_prep.py'.

+Important functions
+---

 General functions that are repeatetly used in the analysis are found in the different helper files:
-'analysis_conn_helper': provides functions for connectivity analysis 'analysis_morph_helper': provides functions for morphological analysis 'vesicle_helper': provides functions for analysis of individual vesicles
+\'analysis_conn_helper': provides functions for connectivity analysis
+\'analysis_morph_helper': provides functions for morphological analysis
+\'vesicle_helper': provides functions for analysis of individual vesicles

 Further analysis that might useful for other connectomic datasets:
-'dir_indir_analysis/CT_comp_conn_analysis.py': Gives compartment specific conectivity details of several inputs to one cell type.
+\'dir_indir_analysis/CT_comp_conn_analysis.py': Gives compartment specific conectivity details of several inputs to one cell type.
 This includes information of a synapse targets the dendritic shaft, spine head, spine neck or soma of a neuron.
-'dir_indir_analysis/syn_conn_details.py': Calculates number of multi-synapses (synapses with same pre-and postsynapse) or synapse sizes either between two cell types or compares in-and outputs of two cell type to a third one.
+\'dir_indir_analysis/syn_conn_details.py': Calculates number of multi-synapses (synapses with same pre-and postsynapse) or synapse sizes either between two cell types or compares in-and outputs of two cell type to a third one.
-'dir_indir_analysis/CT_input_syn_distance_analysis.py': Calcultes the distance of synapses to the soma from several cell types to a specific one.
+\'dir_indir_analysis/CT_input_syn_distance_analysis.py': Calcultes the distance of synapses to the soma from several cell types to a specific one.